opengisch/qfieldcloud-sdk-python/README.md

 qfieldcloud-cli download-files [OPTIONS] PROJECT_ID LOCAL_DIR

 Options:
-  --subdir TEXT                   Do not download the whole project, but only
+  --path-starts-with TEXT         Do not download the whole project, but only
-                                  the subdirectory passed.
+                                  the files which path starts with the string.

   --exit-on-error / --no-exit-on-error
                                   If any project file download fails stop